After running an activation query, you can push the resulting file to an SFTP server.

 - Host Public Keys (OpenSSH known_hosts format) - "Known Hosts" in Bunker UI

-- Host Public Keys (PEM Format) - "Public Key PEM" in Bunker UI
+- Host Public Keys (PEM Format) - "Public Key PEM" in Bunker UI.
+Currently, we only support PKIX format for public keys.
+The PEM block with "PUBLIC KEY" will go to this field.

 Please note this key is NOT the same as the public part of the user SSH key, this is a public key associated with your server, not with your user.